-We will continue to teach and enforce a standard of conduct that aligns with the Code of a Cadet.
-Personal honor will always be paramount.
+We will continue to teach and enforce a standard of conduct that aligns with the Code of a Cadet; honorable behavior will always be paramount.
+Further, the primary means of promoting inclusion and belonging will continue to be achieved through learning experiences that promote effective teamwork, team cohesion, and leadership of teams.